ClaireLevy/PrEP_Study_Analysis/PrEP_Study_Microarray_Analysis.md

 -   PAXgene (whole blood collected into RNA preservative)
 -   PBMC (PBMC isolated from whole blood)

 NOTE: PTID BG2305 may not have been adherent, left them in for now.
-May have had problems refilling perscription on time.
+May have had problems refilling prescription on time.

 Plots of non-normalized data